wp-plugins/scroll-triggered-widget-area/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select 'scroll-triggered-widget.zip' from your computer
+3. Select 'scroll-triggered-widget-area-area.zip' from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download 'scroll-triggered-widget.zip'
+1. Download 'scroll-triggered-widget-area-area.zip'
-2. Extract the 'scroll-triggered-widget' directory to your computer
+2. Extract the 'scroll-triggered-widget-area' directory to your computer
-3. Upload the 'scroll-triggered-widget' directory to the '/wp-content/plugins/' directory
+3. Upload the 'scroll-triggered-widget-area' directory to the '/wp-content/plugins/' directory
 4. Activate the plugin in the Plugin dashboard

 == Screenshots ==

 1. Settings page.
-2. A Newsletter widget inside scroll-triggered-widget-area looks like this.
+2. A Newsletter widget inside scroll-triggered-widget-area-area looks like this.